thanhnguyen-aws/Strata/GettingStarted.md

 The generated VCs are in terms of `ArithPrograms`' expressions.
-Given their simplicity, it is fairly straightforward to encode them to SMTLIB using Strata's [SMT dialect](Strata/Strata/SMT) <TODO: Refactor SMT dir. so that it "feels" more like a dialect>.
+Given their simplicity, it is fairly straightforward to encode them to SMTLIB using Strata's [SMT dialect](Strata/SMT).
 Strata's SMT dialect provides support for some core theories, like uninterpreted functions with equality, integers, quantifiers, etc., and some basic utilities, like a counterexample parser and file I/O function to write SMTLIB files.

-The SMT encoding for `ArithPrograms` is done [here](Strata/StrataTest/DL/Imperative/SMTEncoder.lean).
+The SMT encoding for `ArithPrograms` is done [here](StrataTest/DL/Imperative/SMTEncoder.lean).
 E.g., here is the core encoding function:
 ```bash
 def toSMTTerm (E : Env) (e : Arith.Expr) : Except Format Term := do